kiendang/kiendang.github.io/_posts/2019-02-14-docker-rootless.md

 ### Configure nvidia-docker for running rootless containers

-In case you can ask for a small favor from your sysadmin:
+`cgroup` needs to be switched off in `nvidia-container-runtime`.

-Open `/etc/nvidia-container-runtime/config.toml`, find the line that says `#no-cgroups = false`, uncomment it and set to `true`, i.e `no-cgroups = true`, continue to [the next section](#run-rootless-containers-with-nvidia-runtime).
+In case you can ask for a small favor from your sysadmin, just need to find the line that says `#no-cgroups = false` in `/etc/nvidia-container-runtime/config.toml`, uncomment it and set to `true`, i.e `no-cgroups = true`, then continue to [next step](#run-rootless-containers-with-nvidia-runtime).

 If not, create a `config.toml` file with the following content